Moving to New Zealand from the U.S.

 - The following items must be thoroughly cleaned prior to importation:

-- Garden tools/implements, tents, vacuum cleaners, basketware, bicycles, outdoor sports equipment, feather, fur or skin products, etc. (CLOSELY INSPECTED)
+- Garden tools/implements, tents, vacuum cleaners, basketware, bicycles, outdoor sports equipment, feather, fur or skin products, etc. (all of which are closely inspected)

-- All items of agricultural, animal or food origin, or use MUST be clearly identified and loaded for easy access for inspection.
-PLEASE NOTE: Agricultural Inspection may take up to two days, with fumigation another seven days.
+- All items of agricultural, animal or food origin, or use must be clearly identified and loaded for easy access for inspection

 - If full container, quarantine inspection will take place at residence